-The 12mm wide risers specially developed for the Stratus 8 with Kevlar reinforcement allow the pilot to use a pulley system to adjust the speed of the Stratus 8 to suit individual preference.
-There is more information on use of the speed system in the section "Flying the Stratus 8".
+The 20mm wide risers specially developed for the Arcus 7 allow the pilot to adjust the speed of the Arcus 7 using a pulley system to suit his/her individual preference.
+There is more information on using the speed system in the section "Flying the Arcus 7".